LocalViT: Analyzing Locality in Vision Transformers: Introduction

 \section{Introduction}

+Recent advances in machine learning (ML) research, such as computer vision and natural language processing, have been driven by backbone models that can be adapted to different problems~\cite{vaswani2017attention,dosovitskiy2020image}.
+However, the foundation models in vision and language tend to be heavy and computational expensive, thus hindering their applicability in edge devices such as drones and robotics.
+Thus, how to improve the efficiency of neural models such as convolutional neural networks (CNNs) and transformers becomes important.

-Convolutional neural networks (CNNs) now define the state-of-the-art for computer vision tasks such as image classification~\cite{krizhevsky2012imagenet,simonyan2014very,he2016deep,huang2017densely}, object detection~\cite{girshick2014rich,ren2015faster}, segmentation~\cite{long2015fully,he2017mask}, low-level vision~\cite{dong2014learning,zhang2017beyond}, \etc CNNs are based on locality in that convolutional filters only perceive a local region of the input image, \ie the receptive field.
+CNNs are based on locality in that convolutional filters only perceive a local region of the input image, \ie the receptive field.
 By stacking multiple layers, the effective receptive fields of a deep neural network can be enlarged progressively.
 This design enables the network to learn a hierarchy of deep features, which is essential for the success of CNNs.
 Meanwhile, the local, repetitive connections save many parameters compared with fully connected layers.
 Yet, one problem is that a larger receptive field can only be achieved by combining layers, despite alternative attempts at enlarging the receptive field~\cite{yu2015multi}.

-A parallel, thriving research strand incorporates global connectivity into the network via self-attention~\cite{vaswani2017attention,wang2020hat,mehta2020delight,wu2020lite}.
+A parallel research strand incorporates global connectivity into the network via self-attention~\cite{vaswani2017attention,wang2020hat,mehta2020delight,wu2020lite,li2023efficient}.
 This family of networks, \ie transformer networks, originates from machine translation and is very good at modelling long-range dependencies in sequences.
 There also is a rising interest in applying transformers to vision~\cite{carion2020end,dosovitskiy2020image,touvron2020training}.
 Vision transformers have already achieved performances quite competitive with their CNN counterparts.

 To process 2D images with transformers, the input image is first converted to a sequence of tokens which correspond to patches in the image.
 Then the attention module attends to all tokens and a weighted sum is computed as the tokens for the next layer.
 In this way, the effective receptive field is expanded to the whole image via a single self-attention layer.
 Yet, the problem of visual transformers is that global connectivity contradicts the convolutional idea.